Maya Research: The Business of Culture I 2026 I Download Now

 Sarah Walker, a product director, says Monzo views product design as understanding the emotional state someone is in when they interact with money.
 "We don't just design screens or features.
 We design for the specific moment someone is experiencing.
 The interface adapts based on what we think they're trying to accomplish and how they're likely feeling about it."
 This means the same account balance screen might display different information depending on the time of day, recent transactions, or usage patterns.

-Focusing on the emotional context of financial interactions through what they call "Financial Emotional Mapping."
-Alex Rodriguez, who leads behavioral research, says they've mapped the emotional states that accompany different financial activities.
+The team focuses on emotional context through what they call "Financial Emotional Mapping."
+Alex Rodri, who leads behavioral research, says they've mapped the emotional states that accompany different financial activities.
 "Checking your balance after payday feels completely different from checking it just before.
 Receiving a large unexpected payment creates different emotions than a planned transfer.
 These emotional contexts change what information people need and how they need it presented."

 This shaped features like contextual balance display.
 The app determines what financial information is most relevant based on patterns and timing.
 "After analyzing thousands of user sessions, we discovered that people check their balance with different questions in mind at different times," Walker says.
 "Sometimes they're asking 'Can I afford this specific purchase?'
 Other times it's 'How am I doing overall this month?'
 Our system now detects these contexts and adjusts what's displayed."

-The team developed what they call "Empathetic Friction" for financially stressful situations.
+The team developed "Empathetic Friction" for financially stressful situations.
 The approach adds intentional steps to processes that might lead to financial difficulty.
 "We make it slightly harder to take actions that our data shows often lead to regret," Chen explains.
 "Large transfers to new recipients after midnight include an additional confirmation step with clear information about fraud risks.
-Our data showed these late-night transactions had significantly higher rates of being scammed or regretted the next day."
+Our data showed these late night transactions had significantly higher rates of being scammed or regretted the next day."

 Building what they call "Integrated Transparency," where clarity about how things work is woven into the product itself.
 "We've discovered that transparency creates both trust and product engagement," Walker explains.
 "When users understand exactly how our products work, including how we make money, they actually use them more."
 For premium accounts, they break down exactly what each feature costs to provide and how the subscription price relates to those costs.
 "When we launched this transparent breakdown, conversion rates actually increased by 26% compared to our previous more traditional marketing approach," Chen shares.